Backlog Organization

 • <item> defines the item that is being developed.

 When following this pattern is not possible, feature names should always be descriptive.
 Generic feature names are frowned upon.
-For example, if a login feature needs improvement, creating a feature named “Improve login” is virtually useless as it doesn’t describe the update.
-Moreover, when multiple iterative improvements are being made to a feature a name such as “Improve login” becomes useless and confusing.
+For example, if a pricing feature needs improvement, creating a feature named “Improve price display” is virtually useless as it doesn’t describe the update.
+Moreover, when multiple iterative improvements are being made to a feature a name such as “Improve price display” becomes useless and confusing.

 Instead, be descriptive.
-If the login feature needs to receive field validation then the feature should be named “User can see live validation when logging in.”
+If the menu feature needs to notify users when the price changed then the feature should be named “User can see notification when the prices changed”.
 This name is descriptive and helps understand the feature at a glance.

 In addition to having a name, features also need a slug for use in labels.
 The slug is a shorter, more condensed form of the name.